 10-536-138 PHARMACY COMMUNITY CLINICAL ...provides hands-on experience in a community pharmacy for 108 hours during quarter two.
 Areas of instruction include interpretation of prescriptions, entering prescriptions on computer, patient profiles, correctly filling and labeling prescriptions, billing patient and third parties, customer service, over-the-counter medications, purchasing, checking in deliveries, and inventory control, compounding and patient confidentiality.
 (Corequisites: 10-536-120, Fund of Reading Prescriptions; 10-536-112, Pharmacy Business Applications; 10-536-110, Pharmaceutical Calculations or 10-536-193, Calculations for Working PT and 10-501-102, Health Insurance & Reimbursement and Condition: 315361, Pharmacy Technician)

-Program start dates vary; check with your counselor for details.
+Program start dates vary; check with your academic advisor for details.

 Curriculum and program acceptance requirements are subject to change.